MEI Hockey Academy

 MEI Hockey Curriculum

-The MEI Hockey Academy Curriculum is based around both on ice and off ice components.
+The MEI Hockey Canada Academy Curriculum is based around both on ice and off ice components.
 MEI uniquely has a grade 1-12 curriculum which tracks each player’s progress through statistical testing results and the progress as they improve.
-The MEI curriculum has a large emphasis on individual hockey skill improvement but also has a equally important off ice component that is both hockey specific dryland which is age specific and character building through spiritual transformation.
-At MEI we believe the players are getting the entire package to graduate with excellent hockey skill training but also becoming the best person that they can be as they get the life skills of Integrity, Respect, and an appreciation to serve.
+The MEI curriculum has a large emphasis on individual hockey skill improvement but also has an equally important off ice component that is both hockey specific dryland which is age specific and character building through spiritual transformation.
+At MEI we believe the players are getting the entire package to graduate with excellent hockey skill training but also becoming the best person that they can be as they get the life skills of integrity, respect, and an appreciation to serve.

 Student responsibilities while in the MEI Hockey Academy